A byte-oriented AES-256 implementation

 As you may know, I do cryptographic perversions occasionally.

 Recently I've been asked for a compact implementation of AES-256.
-Code size must be small, speed is not important and (here is the catch) no assembler.
-The requesters have tried various public available implementations before and none were fit.
+Code size must be small; speed is not critical and (here is the catch) no assembly language.
+The requesters have tried various public available implementations before, and none were fit.

 So I did mine.